Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Appendix B: Summary Statistics from Option Prices

 \section{Appendix B: Summary Statistics from Option Prices}

-We employ the Black-Scholes option-implied volatility (BSIV), calculated across different maturities ($\tau $) and log moneyness ($k$).
+{B \arabic{equation}} We employ the Black-Scholes option-implied volatility (BSIV), calculated across different maturities ($\tau $) and log moneyness ($ k$).
 The BSIV, one of many \textquotedblleft Greeks\textquotedblright\ reported alongside the market option prices themselves, is defined as

 where $P_{BS}\left( .\right) $ denotes the Black-Scholes pricing formula.
 The BSIV is often used to gauge how well alternative pricing models mimic the market-implied BSIV patterns, with option-implied volatility `smiles' and `smirks' signalling the mis-pricing of the Black and Scholes option pricing model.
 More recently, \cite{ait2021implied} and \cite{ait2021closed} derive the relationship between the characteristics of the BSIV and the underlying pricing process, and exploit this relationship in conducting GMM inference about the assumed process.